Margaret Blatch

-Margaret Blatch (1886–1963) was an English vegetarian chef, restaurateur, and cookbook writer.
-She and her husband became vegetarian around 1907 and focused on developing new vegetarian recipes, earning several awards for their work in the field of vegetarian cookery.
-She served as the principal of the Eustace Miles School of Cookery and published cookbooks, including One Hundred and One Practical Non-Flesh Recipes, in 1916, and Household Non-Flesh Cookery, in 1936.
-Blatch also managed the vegetarian restaurant Shearns in London from 1923 until its closure in 1962.
+Margaret Blatch (22 June 1886 – 15 August 1963) was an English vegetarian chef, restaurateur, and cookbook writer.
+She and her husband became vegetarian around 1907 and developed vegetarian recipes for competition and restaurant use.
+She served as principal of the Eustace Miles School of Cookery and published cookbooks including One Hundred and One Practical Non-Flesh Recipes (1916) and Household Non-Flesh Cookery (1936).
+Blatch managed the London vegetarian restaurant Shearns from 1923 until its closure in 1962.

 Biography

 Early and personal life

-Margaret Kelleher was born in the Isle of Sheppey, Kent, in the second quarter of 1886.
-She married Joseph Francis G. Blatch in 1906 at Marylebone; he died in 1921, at the age of 41.
+Blatch was born Margaret Kelleher on the Isle of Sheppey, Kent, on 22 June 1886.
+She married Joseph Francis G. Blatch in 1906 at Marylebone; (Note: Her maiden name is recorded as Kelcher on her marriage record.) he died in 1921, aged 41.

 Career

+Vegetarian cookery and early restaurant work

-Blatch, along with her husband, became vegetarian around 1907.
-For the next nine years, they dedicated their time to developing new combinations of vegetarian foods, focusing on nutrition, digestibility, flavour, and presentation.
-Their work was recognised with multiple awards, including three gold, six silver, and four bronze medals, as well as numerous diplomas for vegetarian cookery at the Food and Cookery Exhibitions held at the Royal Horticultural Hall.
-Their culinary expertise was judged by some of the world's leading chefs.
-In addition to their achievements in competitions, they catered to the public at Blatch's Restaurant, located at 50 Cannon Street, London, and other venues.
+Blatch and her husband became vegetarian around 1907.
+Over the next nine years, they developed vegetarian dishes with attention to nutrition, digestibility, flavour, and presentation.
+Their entries in Food and Cookery Exhibitions at the Royal Horticultural Hall received three gold, six silver, and four bronze medals, as well as diplomas for vegetarian cookery.
+They also catered for the public at Blatch's Restaurant, 50 Cannon Street, London, and at other venues.

+Eustace Miles School of Cookery and first cookbook

-For four years, Blatch worked as the principle of the Eustace Miles School of Cookery and was frequently requested by her pupils to create a recipe book.
-In 1916, she self-published this as One Hundred and One Practical Non-Flesh Recipes.
-(Note: The term "vegetarian" was well-established by the 1840s, but in the early 20th century, it was often associated with religious or ethical abstinence, and "non-flesh" or "flesh-abstainer" were preferred as less provocative alternatives.)
-This was followed by an expanded 92-page second edition in 1917, published by Longmans, Green & Co.
-A third edition was published in both 1917 and 1918.
+For four years, Blatch worked as principal of the Eustace Miles School of Cookery.
+According to the preface to One Hundred and One Practical Non-Flesh Recipes, requests from pupils led her to prepare a recipe book.
+In 1916, she self-published One Hundred and One Practical Non-Flesh Recipes.
+(Note: The term vegetarian was well established by the 1840s, but in the early 20th century it was often associated with religious or ethical abstinence, and "non-flesh" or "flesh-abstainer" were used as less provocative alternatives.)
+A 92-page second edition was published by Longmans, Green & Co in 1917.
+A third edition was published in 1917 and again in 1918.

+Pamphlets and later cookbooks

-In the 1920s, Blatch published a pamphlet titled Conservative Cookery as part of the London Vegetarian Society's Humane Diet Leaflets series.
-This was followed by Household Non-Flesh Cookery in 1936.
+In the 1902, Blatch published the pamphlet Conservative Cookery as part of the London Vegetarian Society's Humane Diet Leaflets series.
+She published Household Non-Flesh Cookery in 1936.

+Botulism inquest

-In 1935, four people died after consuming nut meat brawn, with three cases attributed to botulism, prompting an inquest.
-Blatch, who had supervised the product's manufacture for 29 years, testified that there had never been a previous complaint.
-Her evidence supported the jury's verdict that there was no negligence by the manufacturers, as the germ itself was not present in the food at the time of preparation, though a toxin had developed before consumption.
-Experts affirmed that while botulism was a theoretical risk, British canning methods were considered safe.
-The coroner acknowledged the rarity of the disease and recommended additional precautions in future production.
+In 1935, four people died after eating nut meat brawn, with three cases attributed to botulism.
+At the inquest, Blatch testified that she had supervised the product's manufacture for 29 years and that there had been no previous complaint.
+The jury found that there was no negligence by the manufacturers.
+The evidence stated that the germ itself was not present in the food when it was prepared, although a toxin had developed before consumption.
+Experts stated that botulism was a theoretical risk, but that British canning methods were regarded as safe.
+The coroner noted the rarity of the disease and recommended further precautions in future production.